• Skip to primary navigation

 You can create many different and fun cookie shapes!

-4. Place on parchment paper-covered cookie sheet.
+4. Place on parchment paper-covered baking sheet.

-As part of our commitment to provide accurate, veterinarian-approved information, we asked a board-certified veterinary nutritionist to review the pup-kin holiday dog treat recipe.
-He approved the recipe and provided the nutritional information.
-By his calculations, if a batch makes 25-30 cookies, each one would contain approximately 50-60 kcal (what we call calories).
+As part of our commitment to provide accurate, veterinarian-approved information, we asked a board-certified veterinary nutritionist to review the pumpkin and peanut butter holiday dog treat recipe.
+He approved the recipe and even provided the nutritional information!

 This calorie count can be helpful if you are trying to help a dog lose weight.
 It is also good to know if you are being careful to maintain your dog’s slim figure.
 Keep in mind that calories from treats should not exceed 10% of the daily caloric intake.
 For a tiny dog, this may mean that you will want to either find a small cookie cutter or only give your dog part of a treat each day.

 Additionally, you do need to do some label reading when picking ingredients.
-Occasionally, some brands of peanut butter contain the artificial sweetener, xylitol (i.e. birch sugar).
-Xylitol is toxic to dogs so you must ensure you use xylitol-free peanut butter.
-You also want to use plain canned pumpkin, not pumpkin pie filling.
-This is because pumpkin pie filling may contain xylitol or other ingredients and spices that may not be good for your dog.
+Some brands of peanut butter—even those labeled as natural peanut butter—contain the artificial sweetener xylitol (i.e., birch sugar).
+Xylitol is toxic to dogs, so you must ensure you use xylitol-free ingredients any time you make peanut butter dog treats.

 Happy baking!